-- In Q4 2021, the Company began operations in the new Puma zone which is classified as an exploration and evaluation property and all related revenue and production costs were capitalized which accounts for the minimal revenue and cost of sales in the statement of loss and comprehensive loss in fiscal 2023.
-In Q1 2024, the Company began operating from the Cerro Prieto pit and the Esperanza Extension which transitioned from exploration and evaluation asset to mineral property and therefore revenue and cost of sales were recorded through the statement of loss and comprehensive loss. - During the period ended March 31, 2024, the Company produced 3,044 ounces of gold (Cerro Prieto 2,510, Esperanza 534) (March 31, 2023 4,231 Cerro Prieto nil, Puma 4,231). - During the period ended March 31, 2024, the average realized price for the gold sold was \$2,072 (March 31, 2023 \$1,886). - During the three months ended March 31, 2024, the Company's all-in sustaining cost of production per ounce was \$1,669(1) and all-in cost per ounce was \$2,044(1). - During the three months ended March 31, 2023, Puma's all-in sustaining cost of production per ounce was \$1,439(1) and all-in cost per ounce was \$1,580(1). - On January 16, 2024, Mr. Javier Montano resigned from the Board of Directors of the Company and was replaced by Mr. Roberto Guzman.
+- In Q4 2021, the Company began operations in the new Puma zone which was classified as an exploration and evaluation property and all related revenue and production costs were capitalized which accounts for the minimal revenue and cost of sales in the statement of loss and comprehensive loss in fiscal 2023.
+In Q1 2024, the Company began operating from the Cerro Prieto pit and the Esperanza Extension which transitioned from exploration and evaluation asset to mineral property and therefore revenue and cost of sales were recorded through the statement of loss and comprehensive loss. - During the year ended December 31, 2024, the Company produced 8,803 ounces of gold (Cerro Prieto 4,753, Esperanza 4,051) (December 31, 2023 12,911 total gold ounces, Cerro Prieto 4,828 and Puma 8,083). - During the year ended December 31, 2024, the average realized price for the gold sold was \$2,328 (December 31, 2023 \$1,934). - During the year ended December 31, 2024, Cerro Prieto's all-in sustaining cost of production per ounce was \$1,879(1) and all-in cost per ounce was \$2,214(1) - During the year ended December 31, 2023, Cerro Prieto's all-in sustaining cost of production per ounce was \$2,078(1) and all-in cost per ounce was \$2,318.(1) - During the year ended December 31, 2023, Puma's all-in sustaining cost of production per ounce was \$1,715(1) and all-in cost per ounce was \$1,960(1). - On January 16, 2024, Mr. Javier Montano resigned from the Board of Directors of the Company and was replaced by Mr. Roberto Guzman.
 Mr. Guzmán obtained a master's degree in Finance from the Universidad Tecnologica de Mexico in 1989 and has more than 25 years of experience in the Financial Sector, primarily in Mexico.
 Initially working as finance manager for several Mexican publicly traded companies as well as other private Mexican financial companies. - On January 26, 2024, Mr. Javier Reyes resigned from the Board of Directors of the Company for personal reasons. - On March 7, 2024 and May 21, 2024, the Company reported contractor fatalities at the Cerro Prieto mine.
-The Company is reviewing policies with employees and contractors to ensure appropriate safety procedures are in place and being followed. - (1) Cash cost is a non IFRS measure.
-See "Non IFRS Measures"
+The Company is reviewing policies with employees and contractors to ensure appropriate safety procedures are in place and being followed. - On August 13, 2024 the Company entered into an agreement (the "Agreement") to acquire all of the interests owned by a group of creditors (the "Creditor Group") who own a loan facility pursuant to which various advances were made to Minera Apolo, S.A. de C.V. ("Apolo") (the "Loan Facility").
+The outstanding amount under the Loan Facility is currently approximately USD \$2.7 million and the facility is secured against the assets and shares of Apolo located in San Luis Potosi, Mexico.
+Upon completion of the acquisition of the Loan Facility, the Company plans to commence enforcement actions and settlement discussions in respect of the outstanding amounts under the Loan Facility, with the ultimate goal being the transfer of the shares of Apolo as full or partial settlement of the Loan Facility.
+As a result, Goldgroup would acquire full ownership of Apolo which is the 100% owner of the fully permitted gold project located 140 kilometers east of the capital Zacatecas in the state of Zacatecas, Mexico (the "Pinos Project").